rupalmartin/aws-app/README.md

 * AWS SDK and JAVA SDK - These SDK's are necessary for integrating amazon services with out code and eclipse.
 * Apache Tomcat V8 - web server has been installed in my Intelij.

+###How to set up and run project locally

+* Open Intelij.
+Click on New project and select Dynamic Web Application.Check the checkbox for generating web.xml file.Click on Finish.You can see the project in project explorer.

+* Click on helpin Intelij and install new software.

+* Select the path where you have your web servers folder and click on install.

+* Apache tomcat will be installed in Intelij now.

+* Right click on the project and click on properties.

+* Select targeted runtimes and select apache tomcat 8 for building and deploying the project

+* To run the applcation, right click on the project and give run as and select run on server.

+* Apache tomcat will be started.

+* Give localhost:8080/yourapplicationname

+* This opens the web application in the browser.